Battle of Tornavento: Aftermath

 Little was achieved after the battle, the Franco-Savoyard army staying temporarily in the Ticino valley, sacking nearby towns and damaging a canal.
 The area of Lonate was raided on 23 June.
 On 2 July the Naviglio Grande was blocked near Nosate.
 On July 7, the troops of Savoy and Parma marched in the Novara area towards Castelletto Ticino, and in the meantime the French cavalry reached the area of Sesto, while the rest of the army remained in Somma.
 French soldiers on July 9 sacked the villages of Gavirate, Besozzo and Azzate.
 Unsuccessful attempts were conducted towards Varese and Angera.
 Between 10 and 15 July, the French and Savoyard armies camped at Romagnano, and then at Gattinara, outside the State of Milan.

+William P. Guthrie, Gregory Hanlon, and David Parrott state the French-Savoyard army won a victory, while Pierre Picouet states the battle was inconclusive.

 Reenactment

-Every year in the hamlet of Tornavento a colourful and spectacular reenactment of the battle is held by volunteers, clothed and armed with uniforms and weapons in use at that time, from pike to musket and cannon.
+Every year in the hamlet of Tornavento a reenactment of the battle is held by volunteers, geared with equipment of the time.